eNMS-automation/eNMS/README.md

 ## Export to Google Earth

-Networks can be exported as a .kmz file to be displayed on Google Earth.
-The nodes icons and links colors in Google Earth are the same as in eNMS.
-A project can be exported to Google Earth from the geographical view: the resulting file is stored in the /kmz folder.
+Networks can be exported on Google Earth from the geographical view: the resulting file is stored in the **_/kmz_** folder.

 ![Export to Google Earth](https://github.com/afourmy/eNMS/blob/master/readme/google_earth.gif)

 ## Embedded SSH client

-eNMS uses PuTTY to automatically establish an SSH connection to any SSH-enabled device (router, switch, server, etc), from the web interface.
+eNMS uses PuTTY to automatically establish an SSH connection to any SSH-enabled device from the web interface.
 Your credentials are automatically provided to PuTTY for faster login.

 ![SSH connection](https://github.com/afourmy/eNMS/blob/master/readme/ssh_connection.gif)